mikirosario/cub3d/readme.txt

 **
 ** If you have sprites on the map that lack a sprite texture, the program will ** abort with a missing sprite texture error.
-If you have textures loaded that ** lack a sprite, the program will execute with a missing sprite error.
+If you have textures loaded that ** lack a sprite, the program will ignore them and execute normally.
 **
 **
 ** - YOU MUST PASS THE PROGRAM A VALID MAP FILE WHEN YOU EXECUTE IT.